My connection to Europe was strong from the get go.

 Spain has a pulse.
 It’s lit up with an energy that’s palpably youthful, the ambient qualities of which are infectious wherever you turn.

-Spain, as an expat destination, was a no-brainer.
+As an expat destination, Spain was a no-brainer.
 Which left the selection of a city within its borders the next critical decision.

 Why Valencia Might Well Be the Premier Expat City in Spain

-After a few years in a popular southern California resort area, we’re anxious to reignite our senses.
+After a few years in a popular southern California resort area, my partner, Mark, and I are anxious to reignite our senses.
 All of them.
 Give us now the constant hum of noise and language.
 Morning coffee and sweet rolls at a neighborhood cafe.
 Mercados with abundant displays of local fresh fish and colorful vegetables.
 Late and lazy lunches.
 Languorous dinners.
 Nursing a bottle of wine with friends.

 And people watching.
 Lots of people watching.